JetBrains/amper/docs/Tutorial.md

 |-...
 ```

-> In the case the Gradle-based Amper, you also need to add a couple of configuration files.
+> In the case of a Gradle-based project, you also need to add a couple of configuration files.
 > Copy the [gradle.properties](../examples-gradle/compose-multiplatform/gradle.properties) into your project root,
 > and create a `local.properties` file nearby with the follwoing content:
 >